RostislavSerkov/-sql-projects/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please find the name of pizzeria Dmitriy visited on January 8, 2022 and could eat pizza for less than 800 rubles.
+Please find the name of the pizzeria Dmitriy visited on January 8, 2022 and could eat pizza for less than 800 rubles.

 ## Chapter XII
 ## Exercise 08 - Continuing to research data